-In New York State, demanding rules of the Surrogate’s Court Procedure Act (SCPA) and Estates Powers and Trusts Law (EPTL) determine the validity of Wills and their admissibility to probate.
+In Pennsylvania, strict rules of the Court of Common Pleas Orphans’ Court Division and Pennsylvania Probate, Estates and Fiduciaries Code determine the validity of Wills and their admissibility to probate, including on appeal from the Register of Wills.
 Adequate preparation of a Will and the supervision of its execution by an attorney with the requisite statutory formalities give a Will the presumption of regularity and the presumption of due execution.
 That is why it is so important to rely on an experienced professional for the preparation and execution of a Will.
-Attorney Leonid Mikityanskiy prepares Wills for his clients and supervises the Will executions pursuant to the strict statutory standards to ensure the Wills withstand any challenge in the Surrogate’s Court.
+Attorney Leonid Mikityanskiy prepares Wills for his clients and supervises the Will executions pursuant to the strict statutory standards to ensure the Wills withstand any challenge in the Orphans’ Court.

 Whenever a person changes long-standing testamentary dispositions shortly before his or her death, estate litigation may ensue over the question of what motivated that person to act.
 Other common reasons for estate litigation include disagreements between siblings over the estates of their parents, challenges to the fairness of the distributions under the Will, such as in the case of uneven shares or omitted children, and disputes regarding the validity of the Will including allegations of fraud or undue influence.

-Law Offices of Leo Mikityanskiy provides representation on behalf of clients involved in estate litigation, including objections to Wills, pre-objection SCPA §1404 examinations, and other related issues.
+Law Offices of Leo Mikityanskiy provides representation on behalf of clients involved in estate litigation and proceeding, including:

-To contact attorney Leonid Mikityanskiy about a Will, probate or estate administration, estate litigation, or contesting a Will, please call our Brooklyn, NY office at (718) 256-3210.
-Brooklyn estate litigation attorney Leonid Mikityanskiy represents clients in estate litigation and Will contests in Surrogate’s Court in Brooklyn, NY.
+To contact attorney Leonid Mikityanskiy about a Will, probate or estate administration, estate litigation, or contesting a Will, please call our Feasterville, PA office at (215) 357-1400.
+Bucks County, PA estate litigation attorney Leonid Mikityanskiy represents clients in estate litigation and Will contests in Orphans’ Court in Bucks County and Philadelphia, PA.

 REQUEST A CONSULTATION